DHTMLX/gantt-docs/data/api/refs/gantt.md

 <div class='h2'>Methods</div>

 {{api
-- api/gantt_addcalendar.md - adds a calendar for a task or for a group of tasks
+- api/gantt_addcalendar.md - adds a calendar into Gantt
 - api/gantt_addlink.md - adds a new dependency link
 - api/gantt_addlinklayer.md - displayes an additional layer with custom elements for a link in the timeline area
 - api/gantt_addmarker.md - adds a marker to the timeline area